Yakima County WA Homepage

 • Long-term care insurance.

-• Cost-sharing amounts (amounts applied toward your health plan’s out of pocket maximum).
+• Cost-sharing amounts (amounts applied toward your health plan’s out-of-pocket maximum).

 • Nebulizers.